aboulle/RaDMaX/README.md

 M. Souilah, A. Boulle, A. Debelle, "RaDMaX: a graphical program for the determination of strain and damage profiles in irradiated crystals", _J.
 Appl.Cryst._ **49**, 311-316 (2016).
 [Link to article.] (http://dx.doi.org/10.1107/S1600576715021019)

 #What's new
+## June 2017:
+- Works now with matplotlib 2.0.0 and higher (and also with previous 1.5 version)
+- For expert users, RaDMaX is also working with python 3 and [wxPython Phoenix](https://github.com/wxWidgets/Phoenix)  (alpha version [4.0.0a#](https://pypi.python.org/pypi/wxPython))
+- Bugs and errors corrections

 ## October 2016:
 - XRD profile function is now available
 - new features or improvment: